i-Run/testy-box/README.md

 ## testy-mongo-box

-This project provides extensions to load a MongoDB database in memory:
+This project is used to test MongoDB repositories.
+It provides extensions to load a Mongo database in memory:

 * [WithEmbeddedMongo](https://rocket.i-run.si/javadoc/fr/irun/testy/mongo/WithEmbeddedMongo.html) runs the database in memory.
 * [WithMongoData](https://rocket.i-run.si/javadoc/fr/irun/testy/mongo/WithMongoData.html) inserts test data into the database.